Fantasy-programming/Frontend-Practice/Challenge 3/README.md

-# Frontend Challenge 2
+# Frontend Challenge 3

 Source:
-Fonts Used: PolateC3
+Fonts Used: Inter
 Responsive: Yes
 Accessible: No